 Top tip: If you really want to get up close to the stones, then take a look at our Stonehenge inner circle tours at sunrise or sunset.
 This gives the best views of the stones!
 Unsurprisingly, the number of special access tickets available are extremely limited, and so this tour gets sold out months in advance.
 Book ahead to avoid disappointment!

 Stonehenge at All Angles

-Top tip: The path around Stonehenge is at times unpaved and so gets muddy, especially in the winter time.
+Top tip: The path around Stonehenge is at times unpaved and so gets muddy, especially in the wintertime.
 Make sure to wear appropriate shoes that are fit for outdoor wintry conditions.

-Having finished exploring the stones, take the shuttle bus back to the visitor centre.
+Having finished exploring the stone circle, take the shuttle bus back to the visitor centre.
 Here, you’ll find several rooms that link Stonehenge to its surroundings.
 There are ancient artefacts and archaeological finds that come from Stonehenge and the nearby hills.
 From pottery to human remains, the exhibition helps to put the site in context.
 There’s even a reconstruction of what a typical Neolithic Village would have looked like.
 You can go inside these structures, and get a feel for Neanderthal life!

 The visitor centre also includes a Stonehenge inspired gift shop, with a choice of plenty of shirts, mugs, keyrings and notepads decorated with a picture of the stone circle.

 Choose When to Visit